eskeyaar/Flashforge-Finder-/README.md

 # Flashforge-Finder-
-Defintion and extruder file for Flashforge finder and some profile settings
+Defintion and extruder file for Flashforge finder.
+Make sure you put the correct dejson file in respective folders.